redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 ### Other considerations

-In addition to securing your serverless functions, you may consider logging, rate limiting, whitelisting as ways to protect your functions from abuse or misuse.
+In addition to securing your serverless functions, you may consider logging, rate limiting and whitelisting as ways to protect your functions from abuse or misuse.
 #### Visibility via Logging

 Logging in production -- and monitoring for suspicious activity, unknown IP addresses, errors, etc -- can be a critical part of keeping your serverless functions and your application safe.